Adverse Events Associated With Aromatase Inhibitors: An Analysis of Real-World Datasets and Drug-Gene Interaction Network

 Siqi Zhang, Shujing Jia, Xiang Li, Ruirui Hu, Zhanyang Luo, Junhai Wang, Hongyan Xi

-This study analyzed 7,933 adverse event reports related to aromatase inhibitors (AIs) from the FDA Adverse Event Reporting System, covering data from 2004 to 2023.
-It identified 642 positive signals of adverse reactions, with specific concerns for each AI: anastrozole was linked to antiphospholipid syndrome, plantar fasciitis, and autoimmune pancreatitis; letrozole was associated with androgenetic alopecia, myosclerosis, and pneumonic herpes virus; exemestane was connected to infection reactivation, decreased thyroxine free, and atrial dilatation.
-Letrozole had the earliest onset of adverse events, followed by exemestane and anastrozole.
+This study analyzed 7,933 adverse event reports related to aromatase inhibitors (AIs) using the FDA Adverse Event Reporting System from 2004 to 2023.
+It identified 642 positive signals at the preferred term level, highlighting specific adverse events for different AIs.
+Anastrozole was associated with antiphospholipid syndrome, plantar fasciitis, and autoimmune pancreatitis.
+Letrozole was linked to androgenetic alopecia, myosclerosis, and pneumonic herpes virus, while exemestane was associated with infection reactivation, decreased thyroxine free, and atrial dilatation.
+Letrozole had the earliest onset time for adverse events, followed by exemestane and anastrozole.
 The study underscores the importance of monitoring these adverse events in real-world clinical settings.

 Discuss this study in the Community →